rrohan-arrora/CFG-Testing/README.md

 # Control-Flow-Graphs-Software-Testing

-## Overview
+## Project Overview:
-The objective of this project is to analyze a Number Theory functionalities-based Java source code and perform Control Flow Graph testing on it.
-We have executed edge coverage and prime path coverage on various special numbers in the domain of number theory.
+The goal of this project is to analyze a Java source code that focuses on Number Theory functionalities.
+Specifically, the code explores special numbers like Markov Numbers, Aliquot Sequences, and Ramanujan Numbers.
+These special numbers have applications in various domains, from cryptography to graphics.

 ## Code Description
-We have written a program demonstrating the workings of various special numbers such as the Markov Number, Aliquot Sequence, and Ramanujan Number.
-The functionalities displayed in this project has application in numerous domains ranging from cryptography to graphics.
+The program demonstrates the functionality of special numbers, showcasing their significance.
+It includes implementations related to Markov Numbers, Aliquot Sequences, and Ramanujan Numbers.

 ## Testing Strategy
-Control Flow Graph (CFG) testing is an approach that comes under white box testing.
-This technique determines the order of execution of statements in the program, i.e., how control flows in the graph.
-CFG offers a graphical representation of this control flow during the program execution.
-We have performed edge and prime path coverage on the CFGs for the application functionalities.
+Control Flow Graph (CFG) testing is employed as part of white box testing.
+This technique visualizes the order of statement execution in the program, representing how control flows during execution.
+The testing specifically includes edge and prime path coverage on CFGs for the application's functionalities.

-Our source code consists of decision statements, nested loops as well as a combination of both to thoroughly illustrate the usage of prime paths and explore all possible pathways over the nested loops and decision statements.
+The source code comprises decision statements, nested loops, and combinations of both to thoroughly illustrate the usage of prime paths.
+The goal is to explore all possible pathways, especially within nested loops and decision statements.

-We have done tests on the designed test cases using JUnit.
-JUnit is a testing framework for Java and is used for unit testing.
+JUnit is used for testing the designed test cases.
+JUnit is a testing framework for Java, commonly used for unit testing.

-We have also utilized a code coverage library named JaCoCo (Java Code Coverage) to check the percentage of line coverage achieved using our test cases.
+JaCoCo (Java Code Coverage) is utilized as a code coverage library.
+It helps measure the percentage of line coverage achieved by our test cases, ensuring comprehensive testing of the codebase.